Carpal tunnel syndrome—prevention and treatment. Carpal tunnel syndrome - causes and symptoms, treatment and prevention of carpal tunnel syndrome

 Causes

-2. and other joint lesions of a rheumatic nature...
-The inflammation and swelling that occurs with these conditions causes nerve compression. soft tissues carpal tunnel.
-With prolonged progression of the syndrome cartilage tissue the joint grows old, loses its elasticity and wears out.
-The wear and tear of cartilage leads to fusion of the surfaces of the joints and their deformation.
+2. and other joint lesions of a rheumatic nature.
+The inflammation and swelling that occurs with these diseases causes compression of the nerve soft tissues carpal tunnel.
+With prolonged progression of the syndrome cartilage tissue The joint ages, loses its elasticity and wears out.
+Wear and death of cartilage leads to fusion of joint surfaces and their deformation.

-4. Diseases and conditions accompanied by fluid retention in the body...
+4. Diseases and conditions accompanied by fluid retention in the body.
 Swelling of soft tissues (including in the carpal tunnel) can be observed when taking oral contraceptives, pregnancy, kidney pathologies or.

 Symptoms